metwork-framework/mfadmin/doc/mfadmin_intro.md

 ![image](./_images/overall_architecture.svg)

-MFADMIN relies on the following components :
+**MFADMIN relies on the following components:**

 - [Circus](https://circus.readthedocs.io/en/latest/) monitors and controls processes and sockets.
+Circus acts as a process watcher and runner.
+You may check the full `circus.ini` configuration file in the `tmp/config_auto/` in the root directory of the `mfadmin` user.
+Check the [Circus architecture](https://circus.readthedocs.io/en/latest/design/architecture/)
 - [Grafana](http://docs.grafana.org/) allows time eries Data visualization and monitoring.
 - [InfluxDB](https://docs.influxdata.com/influxdb/) manages time series data.
 - [Telegraf](https://docs.influxdata.com/telegraf/) acts as a server agent for collecting and sending metrics and events from databases, systems, and IoT sensors.